 This course is highly practical.
 You will learn through a combination of workshops, practical assignment briefs, rehearsal attendance and regular project/client work.
 To complement your learning we organise a wide range of trips.
 You will also create and develop a professional-looking portfolio.

-Four GCSEs or equivalent at grade 2 or above, including a grade 3 or above in English.
+Four GCSEs at grade 3 or above, including English and maths.
+Students with lower than a grade 4 in maths and/or English will resit as part of their study programme.
 Some previous production work (school or amateur) or a portfolio would be advantageous but is not essential.

 Some example units include:

 - Site-specific performance

 - Prop Making

 You will prepare, participate in and stage-manage an element of a production during the year and this may involve evening and weekend rehearsal and performance time.
 You will work in a variety of production roles across the year.

 There is a trips and visits fee payable at enrolment, this covers the initial cost of 3 trips to see a range of theatre/film work or events suited to your studies.
 You will also visit museums, galleries and theatre spaces.

 Uniform: Comfortable and sensible shoes for workshops (boots are best).
 Overalls, a washable apron and an old oversized shirt is a must for all practicals.
 Your own dust mask for woodwork too (B&Q do a good range).
 A warm and rainproof coat is a must.
 You will need a set of ‘blacks’ for stage management work; black boots, black cargo trousers and a black t-shirt or polo shirt (no brands or logos please).

 Stationery: You will need to supply your own personal stationery that includes: notebooks, pens, pencils, sharpeners, set square, protractor etc.